 If you are required to complete the Federal Verification process, your Student Aid Report (SAR) will indicate you have been selected.
 Our office will also send a letter to your permanent mailing address on file.
 If you are still unsure of your status, please check the Financial Aid Requirements section on Gateway, the student portal.

 If you are selected for Federal Verification, you MUST complete this process in order for St. Mary’s to process your FAFSA.

-For more information about the Federal Verification process, visit www.fafsa.gov.
+For more information about the Federal Verification process, visit the Federal Student Aid website.

-For the 2018-2019 academic year, you are encouraged to submit all requested documentation by May 1, 2018 in order to receive a timely award with all possible funding.
+For the 2022-2023 academic year, the deadline to submit all required documentation to receive a timely award with all possible funding is June 1, 2022.

-If the data reported on your FAFSA is confirmed, the Financial Assistance Office can determine your eligibility for financial aid.
+If the data reported on your FAFSA is confirmed, the Office of Financial Assistance can determine your eligibility for financial aid.

 If we find differences between the data reported on your FAFSA and the information that you submitted, we must submit corrections to the the Department of Education which will provide us with a new FAFSA transaction, extending the verification process by a few days.
 You can monitor your FAFSA verification status on Gateway.
 You will be notified when your award is ready for review on Gateway.